garethtalty/gcn-fe/docs/CURRENT_NAV_CRITIQUE.md

 2. Conceptually, the navigation has been implemented as a 'full-screen' flat navigation menu.
 While this may be appropriate in some instances there are a number of drawbacks in this instance:
    - We run the risk of overwhelming the user with too much information
    - 'Context' is lost, due to the menu consuming 100% of the screen real-estate (on iPhone 6).
 3. Existing hamburger icon has touch target of just 20x16.
-While 10x10 should be adequate for most users, this can be improved, particuarly for users with disabilities, by providing a larger touch target in the available space.
+While 10x10 should be adequate for most users, this can be improved, particularly for users with disabilities, by providing a larger touch target in the available space.

 ## Recommendations